 What?
 You can brush your teethtoomuch?!
 It’s actually more common than you might think as people pursue getting the whitest teeth possible.

-Brushing vigorously is important, but if you brush too frequently or use too much muscle power on your teeth or your gums, you could accidentally cause damage and give yourself a number of dental issues.
+Brushing vigorously is important, but if you brush too frequently or use too much muscle power on your teeth or your gums, you could accidentally cause damage and give yourself a number of dental issues (see also how to brush teeth with braces).

 Let’s break down how you might brush your teeth too much and ways to avoid it.